 - Rinse the lines and pans with a 50/50 bleach and water solution.
 Cleaning these will help to kill any remaining cells.

 Are you still seeing an issue?
 Give an expert a call.
 They’ll be able to offer further advice, or worst-case scenario, they’ll remedy your problem in person.

-Let Rasmussen Mechanical Services remove the invasive white slime from your HVAC system and implement a solution to reduce the risk growth in the future.
+Don’t have the stomach to do it yourself?
+Rasmussen Mechanical Services will remove the invasive white slime from your HVAC system.
+We will implement a solution to reduce the risk growth in the future.
 Give us a call at 1-800-237-3121 or drop us a line to talk with our team.